-In 2018 ERIH in cooperation with the Regionalverband Ruhr carried out a survey of industrial heritage sites in Europe.
-275 operators of industrial heritage sites were contacted, of which 80 participated in the survey.
-Although further responses may be received, the answers received are sufficiently meaningful to be able to evaluate them statistically.
-In future the survey will be conducted annually.
+In 2019 ERIH in cooperation with the Regionalverband Ruhr for the second time carried out a survey of industrial heritage sites in Europe.
+325 operators of industrial heritage sites were contacted, of which 113 from 16 countries participated in the survey.

 Why an industrial heritage barometer?

 ERIH is often asked by journalists, politicians and other interested parties for data about industrial heritage in Europe.
 Although many individual locations or regions do collect data on various issues, national and European data is not readily available so far.

 ERIH is in contact with many industrial heritage sites in Europe; these contacts can be used for a survey.
 The Department of Statistics and Survey of the Regionalverband Ruhr (RVR) has many years of recognized expertise and competence in organizing and evaluaing Europe-wide surveys.

 Who did we interview?

 Based on the questions ERIH is frequently asked, a questionnaire was compiled on the topic groups core data, target groups, perspectives and measures.
 This formed the basis of a Europe-wide online survey in April 2019.